cranedroesch/panelNNET_preCpp/README.md

 2. Need a method for including groups that aren't necessarily represented by fixed effects in estimating cluster vcv

-3. Remove duplicate Jacobians inside $vc.
-They waste space.

-4. Optimization/rewriting in low-level languages
+3. Optimization/rewriting in low-level languages

-5. Implement minibatch with the optim option
+4. Implement minibatch with the optim option

-6.  fix plot method for when optim is selected
+5.  fix plot method for when optim is selected

 6. Look into GPU libraries